mrpedrobraga/mrpedrobraga.github.io/content/docs/reference/data.md

 author = "You"
 ```

 Each one of these key-value pairs is called a "field" and contains some unchangeable data.
-In this case, the field `version` has a datum of type text and content `"0.0.1"`.
+In this case, the field `version` has a datum of type `Text` and content `"0.0.1"`.

 For this use case, a sol asset isn't that different from something written in TOML.
 But the fun hasn't begun yet.